metaBIOlab/metabio/team/index.md

 ## Collaborators

-we would be nothing without them.
+We would be nothing without them.
 Here are our dear collaborators.

 {%
   include list.html